Surat Kecil untuk Tuhan: Production

-Surat was based on the true story of Gita Sesa Wanda Cantika, a 15-year-old student who was diagnosed with and on 25 December 2006 died of the first reported case of Rhabdomyosarcoma in Indonesia.
+This film was based on the true story of Gita Sesa Wanda Cantika, a 15-year-old student who was diagnosed with cancer and died on 25 December 2006, the first reported case of Rhabdomyosarcoma in Indonesia.
 The story had been reported in 2009 by a pair of bloggers known as Agnes and Davonar.
 These blog posts were widely read and later novelised under the name Surat Kecil untuk Tuhan; the novelisation sold 350,000 copies.

 Surat was the feature film debut of Dinda Hauw.
 Most of the cast and crew were relatively unknown; Alex Komang was the main exception.
 The film was produced by Sarjono Sutrisno, of Skylar Pictures.

 Release and reception

 Surat was released on 7 July 2011 after a press screening on two days earlier.
 It was the most-viewed Indonesian film of the year, seen by more than 750,000 people.
 This was down from previous years.

 Indah Setiawati, writing for The Jakarta Post, described Surat as a "heartwarming movie about spirit, family and friendship" that would make audiences cry, despite some technical deficiencies.